scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

-``aggressiveness=4`` is chosen because this is my first time optimizing these hyperparametrs – I only made one small edit to the hyperparameter search space [#change]_.
+``aggressiveness=4`` is chosen because this is my first time optimizing these hyperparameters – I only made one small edit to the hyperparameter search space [#change]_.
 With ``max_iter``, no model sees more than ``n_examples`` examples as desired and Hyperband evaluates (approximately) ``n_params`` hyperparameter combinations.